 we take that responsibility very seriously.
 As a result, we do everything

-we can to make a person feel secure, and safe, and that they are in competent
+we can to make a person feel safe and secure, and that they are in competent

 hands from the moment they make the first call to our center.

-McMillen, our Intake Specialist, Terese Lang, is the person who personally
+McMillen, our Intake Specialist, Terese Lang personally handles initial

-handles initial calls.
-As a trained and credentialed professional, she
+calls.
+As a trained and credentialed professional, she understands what

-understands what one is feeling and experiencing, and answers all questions
+one is feeling and experiencing, and answers all questions and concerns

-and concerns with empathy, compassion, and knowledge.
-For adults, an initial
+with empathy, compassion, and knowledge.
+For adults, an initial consultation

-consultation is scheduled, at no charge, with one of our credentialed
+is scheduled, at no charge, with one of our credentialed counselors.
+Every

-counselors.
-Every one of the counselors at Thelma McMillen has extensive
+one of the counselors at Thelma McMillen has extensive experience in working

-experience in working with alcohol and substance abuse, and all have long
+with alcohol and substance abuse, and all have long term personal sobriety

-term personal sobriety and are working strong programs of recovery.
-The
+and are working strong programs of recovery.
+The initial consultation

 From the moment the initial call is made, all contact with anyone at Thelma